Palm Beach Equine Clinic’s Dr. Richard Wheeler recently shared the basic steps he takes in performing an equine pre-purchase exam.

 No matter what the breed or discipline, pre-purchase exams include several basic initial steps.
 First, an overall health evaluation of the horse is completed, including previous health history, general condition, and conformation.
 The veterinarian examines specific body systems including the eyes, cardiovascular system and respiratory system.

 Next, a lameness assessment is completed, including flexion tests, soft tissue structure palpation, and movement evaluation.
 Additional diagnostic imaging such as radiographs (x-rays), ultrasound, endoscopy, magnetic resonance imaging (MRI), or nuclear scintigraphy (bone scans) may be requested for additional information.

-The purpose for the veterinarian to perform an examination of the horse is to assess its current state of health and soundness at the time of the examination, as well as gather information that may help to predict a level of risk for the future use of the horse.
-Dr. Wheeler explained the steps that he takes when evaluating a horse for sale, as follows:
+The goal of a pre-purchase exam is to assess its current state of the horse’s health and soundness at that time of the examination.
+Pre-purchase exams allow veterinarians to gather information that may help the owner and veterinarian predict a level of risk for the future use of the horse.

 - “The first thing I do is talk to the potential buyer and trainer to gather their expectations and any concerns that have arisen during the trial of the horse.
 Next I discuss the horse with the current owner and/or trainer to determine what level of training or competition it is in, and if it has any previous issues that they are dealing with.”